Key takeaways

-Colchicine is commonly prescribed to treat gout and other conditions such as Familial Mediterranean Fever (FMF).
-Colchicine is not recommended for long-term use and can have many side effects.
+Colchicine is prescribed for gout, Familial Mediterranean Fever (FMF), and other conditions but is not recommended for long-term use due to potential side effects.

 Glipizide side effects | Diarrhea | Serious side effects |